George T. Yang: Music career

 Yang is also a singer with classical and opera music as his main genre.
 He is signed under Universal Records.

 He had formal training at an old age.
 He trained with Rachelle Gerodias, Raul Sunico, Raul Navarro, Lily Monteverde, and Gerard Salonga.

 Yang decided to return to his childhood past time of singing after being forced to take part at a karaoke session with guests at a bar in the late 1990s.

 Jose Mari Chan, who was also his friend, convinced him to release his first CD, "Yang at Heart" in 2002.
 The album was followed by "Forever Yang", and "The Night is Yang".
 He also did collaborative performances with Chan.

 He also did pop songs for McDonalds's television commercials and did acting roles in musicals.

 He also founded the Klassikal Music Foundation in 2007 which provided classical music education to youth who could not afford to pursue a college degree in music.

 Awards and honors

-His alma mater, De La Salle University and the José Rizal University has conferred him with honorary doctorate degrees.
+His alma maters, De La Salle University and the José Rizal University have conferred him with honorary doctorate degrees.